tailucas/event-processor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here is some detail about the intended use of this package.
+Here is some detail about the intended use of this project.

 ### Prerequisites